 Under the tax matters agreement, subject to certain exceptions, YUM generally will be liable for and indemnify us against all taxes attributable to the YUM business and we generally will be liable for and indemnify YUM against all taxes attributable to our business for all taxable periods, whether ending on, before or after the date of the distribution.
-YUM will also be liable for and indemnify us against pre-distribution taxes of certain non-China intermediate entities that will be part of our group.
 The tax matters agreement also addresses the allocation of liability for taxes that are incurred as a result of distribution or restructuring activities undertaken to effectuate the distribution.
 To the extent any Chinese indirect transfer tax pursuant to Bulletin 7 is imposed, such tax will be allocated between YUM and us in proportion to our respective share of the combined market capitalization of YUM and the Company during the thirty trading days after the distribution, subject to certain exceptions.
 In addition, we generally would be responsible for any tax imposed with respect to the distribution and related separation transactions resulting from our breach of certain covenants relating to actions or inactions that would be inconsistent with the intended tax-free treatment of the distribution and related separation transactions, and any U.S. tax imposed on YUM with respect to the distribution arising under Section 355(e) of the Code.